ksIsCute/Rocket/txt/Info.md

 # To Do List!
 - [x] Create New Updates
-- [ ] Fix The Discord "Ban" error.
+- [x] Fix The Discord "Ban" error.
-- [ ] More commands and suggestions.
+- [x] More commands and suggestions.
+- [ ] Suggestions From Users:

 | Popularity | New Commands |
 | ----------- | ----------- |